Yesterday I accidentally titled my blog post Day 22 because I obviously can’t count, but I fixed that, and today is the true Day 22!

 Out of those books, I found some of my absolute favorites, and I am so so excited to share them with you all!
 I put them in an order, but take it with a grain of salt.
 It was so hard to even narrow down my list, let alone rank these 10.
 I changed the order so many times because I was indecisive, so just remember that!

 I know that this is a bit of an unpopular opinion, but I loved this book.
 It was hard to get into at first, but I was hooked completely by the middle.
 It just gave me such a nostalgic feeling because this is a book that middle school me would have obsessed over.
 I can’t even really describe why I loved it so much, I just did.

-I’m going to be honest, I really didn’t think I would like this one, but I had the audiobook and decided I should just give it a chance.
-I ended up really liking it.
-It was such a beautiful, beautiful book.
-It made me really emotional, and I’m so glad I decided to pick it up.
+I’m going to be honest, I really didn’t think I would like this one, but I decided I should just give it a chance.
+I ended up LOVING it.
+The movie is also amazing, so make sure you check it out!